lamhq/tech-notes/pages/devops/aws/6-monitoring/2-x-ray.md

 ## Overview

-AWS X-Ray is a service that collect data within your application for viewing, filtering, and gaining insights about requests & responses of your application.
+AWS X-Ray is a service that collect data within your application for viewing, filtering, and **gaining insights about requests & responses** of your application.

-Any calls that your application makes to downstream resources in AWS or other microservices, APIs, or databases is also viewable, filterable, and you can use it to gain insights as well.
+Any calls that your application makes to downstream resources in AWS (microservices,
+APIs, databases) is viewable, filterable, and you can use it to gain insights as well.

-The service receives traces from your applications for allow insights.
-A lot of AWS services can automatically or very easily provide traces to this service.
-For different integrated services, you can add tracing headers, trace data, or run the X-Ray Daemon on the server running your app.
+The service receives traces from your applications for allow insights:
+- A lot of AWS services can automatically provide traces to this service
+- For different integrated services, you can add tracing headers, trace data, or run the X-Ray Daemon on the server running your app.

-## When to use?
+Integrates with AWS Lambda and Amazon API Gateway, help you gain deeper insights and understanding of your workload requests and responses.

-Scenarios involving application insights, app request insights, viewing response times of downstream resources, and HTTP response analysis
+Keywords: application insights, app request insights, viewing response times of downstream resources, HTTP response analysis

 ## Concepts

-- Segments: Data containing resource names, request details, and other information
+- **Segments**: Data containing resource names, request details, and other information
-- Subsegments: Segments providing more granular timing information and details
+- **Subsegments**: Segments providing more granular timing information and details
-- Service graph: Graphical representation of interacting services in requests
+- **Service graph**: Graphical representation of interacting services in requests
-- Traces: Trace ID tracks paths of requests and traces collect all segments in a request
+- **Traces**: Trace ID tracks paths of requests and traces collect all segments in a request
-- Tracing header: Extra HTTP header containing sampling decisions and trace ID
+- **Tracing header**: Extra HTTP header containing sampling decisions and trace ID

 Tracing header containing added information is named `X-Amzn-Trace-Id`.

 ## AWS X-Ray daemon